yousefabuz17/GitHubDashboard/README.md

 - User customization options for dashboard layout and preferences
 - User authentication and authorization to ensure secure access
 - Support for notifications and alerts for repository activities
-- Stay tuned for these exciting updates as we continue to enhance GitHub - Dashboard and make it even more powerful for GitHub users.